Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Introduction

-In the remainder of the paper, we describe the proposed H-learner regularization strategy and place it in the context of existing meta-learning approaches for CATE estimation.
-Our method is model-agnostic and compatible with a wide range of machine learning architectures.
-We demonstrate that H-learners improve the bias–variance tradeoff in estimating CATE.
-Experiments on semi-synthetic and real-world datasets show that it consistently lies on the Pareto frontier by adapting the strengths of direct and indirect learners to different data generation processes (DGPs).
+In the remainder of the paper, we describe the proposed H-learner regularization strategy and place it in the context of existing meta-learning paradigms.
+Our method is model-agnostic and compatible with a wide range of machine learning (ML) architectures.
+In particular, we make the following contributions: